• Skip to primary navigation

 2. For the marinade: add all the ingredients to a food processor and blend until smooth.
 Set aside while preparing the cauliflower.

 3. Wash the cauliflower and cut off all the outer leaves.
-Turn the cauliflower upside down and pour some marinate between the stalk and the florettes.
+Turn the cauliflower upside down and pour some marinate between the stalk and the florets.
 Use the remaining marinate to coat the top of the vegetable, wrap into a foil sheet and roast up to 1:30 hour.
-Pierce the cauliflower with a wooden skewer to check if it’s tender; remove the foil from the top and roast for another 15 minutes until golden brown.
+Pierce the cauliflower with a wooden skewer to check if it's tender; remove the foil from the top and roast for another 15 minutes until golden brown.

 4. For the paste: soak the tomatoes in warm water until soft.
 Roughly slice the mushrooms and sauté in a pan with olive oil, garlic, salt and pepper.
 Allow the mushrooms to cool down completely then blend them with: sundried tomatoes, fresh parsley, nutritional yeast and some of the the cauliflower marinade.